Hasjald/COT_py_example/README.md

 # COT_tutorial
-simple put and get through python to circusofthings.com
+simple put and get with python to circusofthings.com utilising the REST api